hafemeister/kanban-full-stack/README.md

 -   I enjoyed the actual technical aspect of coding models and api endpoints a lot more than dealing with ui interactions
 -   the abstract class approach for models makes sense from a DRY re-use perspective, but makes writing simple unit tests a lot more challenging

+### Known issues

+Although I tried to eliminate as much of the noise as possible, there are a few things that are not ideal:

+-   in-lane dragging should not be allowed. just did not have time to look into it. preferably, the boats will be sorted per lane by their last updated date automatically
+-   the long boat names may look funny in cards. preferably the text input would prevent too long of a name
+-   the drag-and-drop release causes a brief margin glitch that makes the cards look too close together

 #### Nice-to-add wishlist

 Things I would have liked to add with more time